 Topic: A Slice of Infinity

 I confess that I am often overwhelmed by the cacophony of good and honest causes that call out in dire need for supporters.
 Because of donations made in lieu of flowers at many funerals, it sometimes seems I am on every list of every drive that comes to our area.
-Similar donations in the names of deceased friends and relatives who requested a particular charity or ministry be remembered also keep me well-informed of need.
+Similar donations in the names of deceased friends and relatives who requested a particular charity be remembered also keep me well-informed of need.
 Long after the donation is processed, I remain on these lists.
 I am inundated by causes that legitimately cry out for help, calling me to see the world through the eyes of a child, a recovering drug addict, victims of sex-trafficking, cancer, and natural disaster.
 Whatever your belief-system or creed, the haunting crescendo of heartfelt cries is never easily met with a deaf ear.
 There is so much need.
-Even now our hearts break for Houston and the devastating floods evicting thousands from their homes.
+So much injustice.

-“When the foundations are being destroyed,” cried the psalmist, “what can the righteous do?”
+“When the foundations are being destroyed,” cried an ancient writer, “what can the righteous do?”
 When need is deep and poverty unplumbed, when hopelessness seems one long, uninterrupted lament—from screams of natural disaster and tears of economic disaster to the silenced cries of injustice across the world—what can I do?
-When the decision to support one cause is a decision against supporting another, when money can only go so far and can hardly touch the depths of the issues around us, we can become not only paralyzed to make the decision, but inclined to take a large step away from all of it.
+When the decision to support one cause is a decision against supporting another, when our time and money and attention can only go so far and can hardly touch the depths of the issues around us, we can become not only paralyzed to make the decision, but inclined to take a large step away from all of it.
 And I, for one, often euphemize my mental retreat to the one asking for support: “Not at this time,” “I will think about it,” or even worse, “Let me pray about it.”
 For behind my words is too often a manifestation of indifference.
 “Wait” almost always means “never.”

 In his letter from a Birmingham jail, Dr. Martin Luther King Jr. responded to fellow American clergy who were asking him to wait for a better time to pursue the cause of justice in the South.
 “Perhaps it is easy for those who have never felt the stinging darts of segregation to say, ‘Wait,'” he wrote.
 “But when you have seen vicious mobs lynch your mothers and fathers at will and drown your sisters and brothers at whim; when you have seen hate-filled policemen curse, kick, brutalize and even kill with impunity your black brothers and sisters; when you see the vast majority of your twenty million Negro brothers smothering in an airtight cage of poverty in the midst of an affluent society….when you are forever fighting a degenerating sense of ‘nobodiness’—then you will understand why we find it difficult to wait.”(1) To call for those suffering to wait is to institutionalize our apathy.

-When Jesus said that we would always have the poor with us, he did not say it with the despair of one who looks around and sees how vast is the need and poverty of a hurting world.
+In a similar vein, when Jesus said that we would always have the poor with us, he did not say it with the despair of one who looks around and sees how vast is the need and poverty of a hurting world.
 He did not say it with apathy or indifference, needing time to step away or find perspective.
 On the contrary, he said it knowing every face in the immense crowd of nobodiness, knowing every name we would try not to learn when the pain of others becomes unbearable.
 He said this living in time where tears are real, yet conscious of eternity when tears will be no more, showing us the mindset he longs for us to hold: a non-answer is very clearly an answer.
-“Truly I tell you, whatever you did not do for one of the least of these, you did not do for me,” he said plainly.
+“Truly I tell you, whatever you did not do for one of the least of these, you did not do for me,” he said with painful clarity.

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.